Pregnant Woman Points Out Fake Service Dog After His Owner Accused Her Of Distracting Him

 Fake service dogs are apparently quite common.

 The emotional strain of questioning the legitimacy of a service animal can also impact the mental health of both the owner and the bystander.
-Research published in the Journal of Anxiety Disorders suggests that social scrutiny can exacerbate stress and anxiety for individuals who rely on service animals for support.
 This implies that the pregnant woman’s actions could not only reflect her own stress but also inadvertently heighten the emotional burden on the service animal's owner.

 Recognizing this, it’s vital for individuals to approach such situations with a sense of compassion and understanding, acknowledging that everyone involved may be experiencing their own set of challenges.